Notify me

 (Photo used with permission)

-. . . which is a watch with a tiny 16-cylinder engine inside, with moving parts . . . which is one of the more significant aesthetic influences of cars on watches, some others of which are merely a standard watch with a small car logo added somewhere on the dial.
+. . . which is a watch with a tiny 16-cylinder model engine inside, with moving parts . . . it is one of the more significant aesthetic influences of cars on watches, some others of which are merely a standard watch with a small car logo added somewhere on the dial.

 There have also been numerous collaborations between watchmakers and artists.
 While the influence by the artist is usually obvious when looking at the aesthetic watch, such as a dial with art on it, in reality, these might be more accurately described as a watch plus some art, since the art rarely has much, if any, influence on the rest of the watch.

-Sub-culture influences on watchmaking
+Subculture influences on watchmaking

-The skateboarding sub-culture has also influenced watches, with brands like Nixon producing timepieces with skateboarding graphics on the dial.
+The skateboarding subculture has also influenced watches, with brands like Nixon producing timepieces with skateboarding graphics on the dial.

-Hip Hop #1 watch in gold
+UnconstrainedTime Hip Hop #1 watch in gold, closeup/detail.

 There are watches influenced by the goth subculture, with skulls, ornate decorations and black gemstones.
 There are also watches with a steampunk influence, including a beautiful example by Devon watches.

-Differing Degrees Of Aesthetics Focus In Watch Design
+Differing Degrees of Aesthetics Focus in Watch Design

 As we’ve seen above, some watches have a degree of influence from their chosen aesthetic influences, such as from a collaboration with an artist, or from significant events, people or other industries such as automobiles.